 - A generator must perform a "waste determination" to see if a waste is regulated under RCRA.
 That determination can be based on the generator’s knowledge of the waste composition or through chemical analysis if the composition is unknown.
 The waste determination must be made no later than the moment a substance becomes a waste.
 Documentation supporting this waste determination must be kept on file for three years.

 - Hazardous waste must be accumulated and stored at the point of generation until removed

-by Environmental Health and Safety (EHS) and must be:
+by Research Integrity and must be:

 - Collected in a container that is compatible with its contents under all conditions that it might be subjected to during accumulation, storage, and shipment.

 - Kept tightly sealed except when adding waste to the container.